james-310110/LearnWithGPT/client/README.md

 - Improvement

-  - Provide Pin remove function for user.
+  - Use more pretty components to make the frontend user-friendly and beautiful, like the color, shape.
-  - Using Pop up window to alert the error.
+  - Provide more format for user to choose and the response could be interactive.
-  - Autofill the latitude and longitude by mouse clicking for user.
+  - Make the response box for history to be more interesting and structural.

 ## Error

-- If the file is not upload success, the list of files still appear file with red, user need to remove it manually.
+- If the file is not upload success, the list of files still appear file in the upload list, user need to remove it manually.
-- The message box show on would be delay, and the first time response will not be shown!
+- The message box show on would be delay, and the first time response maybe will not be shown!

 ## Test